 - 1 tablespoon olive oil

-- 16 ounces white mushrooms, washed and cut in half
+- 16 ounces white, cremini, or baby bella mushrooms, washed and cut in half (quartered if very large)

 - 1 tablespoon chopped fresh parsley

-- In a large sauté pan (you want the mushrooms to fit in a single layer), heat olive oil over medium-high heat.
-Add mushrooms and season with salt and pepper.
-Toss to coat all mushrooms with the oil and then spread them into a single layer.
+- In a large sauté pan (large enough so that mushrooms will fit in a single layer), heat olive oil over medium-high heat.
+When pan is hot, add mushrooms and season with salt and pepper.
+Quickly toss to coat mushrooms with the oil and then spread them into a single layer.

 - Cook for four minutes on medium-high heat without stirring.
-Stir and cook for 2 more minutes without stirring.
+Stir once, trying to flip to brown both sides; cook for 2 more minutes without stirring.

 - Reduce heat to medium-low and add butter and garlic.
 Cook for 3-4 more minutes, stirring frequently, until mushrooms are fully cooked, butter is melted, and garlic is fragrant.

 - Remove from heat, stir in parsley and serve immediately.